7 Psychologist-Approved Ways To Manage Anger Without Hurting The Person You Love

 Isn't it ironic how the people we love most also push our buttons the most?
 Whether it's your spouse, children, family, or friends, fights will occasionally happen.
 But those fights don't have to damage the bonds we have with these people — if we express our anger the right way.

 Anger is a raw, real, powerful emotion we all feel — each of us displays this emotion differently.
-When anger gets out of control, people can make choices they regret and harm important relationships.
+The APA explains that when anger gets out of control, people can make choices they regret and harm important relationships.
 Knowing what to do when you're mad at someone you love takes a bit of effort, but it is well worth it for the sake of your relationships.

 Advertisement